USPA SKYDIVING LICENSES: TRAINING AND CERTIFICATION

 This section specifies USPA skydive license pre-requisite criteria and license privileges.

 a skydiver holding a USPA A-license may jump without supervision and is allowed to participate in basic group jumps, pack his or her own parachute and perform water landings.

-In order to qualify for an USPA A-license, the applicant must be a current USPA member, have accumulated 25 skydives, participated in >/= 5 group jumps involving 2 or more skydivers, pass an oral and a written exam, have completed all requirements listed on the USPA A-license proficiency card.
+In order to qualify for an USPA A-license, the applicant must: be a current USPA member, have accumulated >/= 25 freefall skydives, participated in >/= 5 group jumps involving 2 or more skydivers, pass an oral and a written exam, have completed and been signed off on all requirements listed on the USPA A-license proficiency card.

 Boom!
 Congratulations!
 That USPA A-license is pretty much yours already.

 Your personal coach will teach you how to pack your own parachute over the course of the 8 skydives which you will be working for together, signing off any remaining requirements on the USPA A-license proficiency card step-by-step throughout the coaching process.

 All that remains, is for you to show off your new exit and aircraft spotting skills during 2 low altitude skydives we call "hop'n pops".

 To make sure you won't freeze in low altitude emergency bail-out scenarios and to re-enforce your pull priorities, USPA requires each A-licence contender to exit once from 5,500 ft AGL and once from 3,500 ft AGL for a confidence builder.